Regular polychoron compounds

 figure out all the strut intersections.
 Building the model on a φ smaller scale

-requires 6 ultra-short red struts (R00), which are currently sold by Zometool.
-If you can
+requires 6 ultra-short red struts (R00), which are currently sold by the Zometool company.

-find size 3 struts, the larger scale is preferable, otherwise the model looks very dense.
+If you can find size 3 struts, the larger scale is preferable, otherwise the model looks

 Check also David Richter's